 I must confess that as an old transformers guy, I like to see new ideas and innovation also on the exterior of power transformers.
 We all know that quality transformers are packed with high tech materials and know-how, so why should it not be visible on the outside?
 Nice initiative!

 In more than 100 countries and for more than 100 years, transformers made by Siemens have been synonymous with top quality.
-The extremely low mean time between failures is only one example of this quality.
+The extreme high reliability (mean time between failures) is only one example of this quality.
 To ensure things stay this way, we are constantly working with high level experts on research and new developments.
 Furthermore, we are always close to our customers – thanks to our global manufacturing and service network.
 See for yourself, why our transformers make a difference!

 Siemens has delivered three of its new mobile resilience transformers to Westar Energy, US.
 The highly innovative technology, specifically designed for quick response, will allow Westar to replace a transformer within a few days rather than the months it can take to transport and install an available unit.
 Siemens one-of-its-kind resilience concept is considering a modular architecture to provide cost efficient solutions for planned and forced outages.